Giovanna Tosato: Career and research

 In 1983, Tosato began working at the United States Food and Drug Administration (FDA).
 From 1992 to 1999 she served as director of the Center for Biologics Evaluation and Research's division of hematologic products, center for biologics evaluation and research.
 In 1999, Tosato returned to the NCI as a senior investigator.
 As of 2021, she heads the molecular and cell biology section in the laboratory of cellular oncology at the National Cancer Institute.

 Tosato's laboratory focuses on the study of the endothelium in the context of cancer development and progression.
 She studies angiogenesis and vessel survival as these processes are essential for tumor growth.
 Her laboratory investigates the endothelium as a component of the hematopoietic cell niche.
 This research is used to develop targeted therapies for cancer and other conditions in which the endothelium plays a functional role.

 Personal life

 At the age of 64, Tosato completed the 2013 Boston Marathon in 3 hours and 57 minutes.
-She was between 50 to 100 yards past the finish line when the Boston Marathon bombing started.
+She was between 50 and 100 yards past the finish line when the Boston Marathon bombing started.